 The School Website – the school website is a very useful resource for parents.
 As well as providing news updates, the website is the place where parents are most likely to find information they need about the school.
 This includes the school’s calendar of events, the school handbook and other key documents.

+https://blogs.glowscotland.org.uk/pk/BracoPrimaryWebsite/

-Twitter account – this is particularly useful for providing updates on pupils’ achievements both within the school and in terms of extra-curricular activities. @bracoprimary
+Twitter account – this is particularly useful for providing updates on pupils’ achievements both within the school and in terms of extra-curricular activities: @bracoprimary

 App – bracoSchool App – this is available to download for all parents and is useful for alerts for whole school or individual class news